Written by Editorial Team

-Here are three ways by which a pregnancy can occur after a vasectomy:
+Here are three ways of getting pregnant after a Vasectomy

-- “Technical error” due to non-zero sperm count – If you have sex without an alternate form of birth control before confirming that the man’s sperm count is zero, then there is a possibility that pregnancy may occur.
-Do get a sperm sample analysed for zero sperm count before discarding other contraceptives.
+If you have sex without an alternate form of birth control before confirming that the man’s sperm count is zero, then there is a possibility that pregnancy may occur.
+Do get a sperm sample analyzed for a zero sperm count before discarding other contraceptives.
 If sperm is still present in the semen, then do use other contraceptives until the count goes down to zero.
 A pregnancy that occurs in such cases is called “technical error or failure”.

-- Surgical error – Not that common, but still a possible reason for the vasectomy to fail could be the non-competent handling of the procedure.
-While general physicians also perform this surgery, it is best to get it done by an urologist.
+Not that common, but still a possible reason for the vasectomy to fail could be the non-competent handling of the procedure.
+While general physicians also perform this surgery, it is best to get it done by a urologist.
 This risk can also be avoided by getting a post-vasectomy semen analysis.